breakdance/breakdance/test/expected/bootstrap-reboot.md

 ## HTML5 `[hidden]`attribute

 HTML5 adds [a new global attribute named `[hidden]`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden), which is styled as `display: none` by default.
 Borrowing an idea from [PureCSS](http://purecss.io), we improve upon this default by making `[hidden] { display: none !important; }` to help prevent its `display` from getting accidentally overridden.
-While `[hidden]` isn’t natively supported by IE9-10, the explicit declaration in our CSS gets around that problem.
+While `[hidden]` isn't natively supported by IE9-10, the explicit declaration in our CSS gets around that problem.

 ```html
 <input type="text" hidden>